Umutayb/resume/README.md

 **Software QA Automation Engineer** ***@[Getir](https://www.linkedin.com/company/getir/)*** _(02.06.2021 - 01.12.2021)_ <br>
 Getir is a technology company that provides solutions for the delivery of goods in urban areas.
 - Work involved ***web automation***, ***BE automation*** & ***BE development*** with ***JPA*** and ***Spring Boot***.
-We provided testing infrastructures to developers and testers, created virtual courier services with Docker, prepared easily triggered regression suites and wrote BE services for other teams.
+Provided testing infrastructures for developers and testers, created virtual courier services with Docker, prepared easily triggered regression suites and wrote BE services for other teams.
-- Single-handedly programmed the entire web UI regression suite for one of Getir's sub-brands, while providing scaling solutions by implementing an adaptation of the ***Abstract Factory*** design pattern enabling the project to support multiple domains of different sub-brands.
+- Single-handedly programmed the entire web UI regression suite for one of Getir's sub-brands, with a scaling adaptation of the ***Abstract Factory*** pattern enabling the project to support multiple sub-brand domains.
-- Set up CI jobs, and used Portainer slaves to pick up available jobs from Jenkins.
+- Set up CI jobs and used Portainer slaves to pick up available jobs from Jenkins.
 - Prepared Quickstart libraries combining BDD (**Cucumber & Gauge**) and **Page Object Model**, allowing entire automation frameworks to be bootstrapped within minutes.
 - Implemented parallel execution as standard on every project.
-- Authored an experimental automation framework that automatically acquires all elements & attributes along with auto-generated xPaths to a project JSON file — interpreted by the framework — allowing automation without any manual page inspection (the conceptual ancestor of my current JSON-repository-based frameworks).
+- Authored an experimental automation framework that automatically acquires all elements & attributes with auto-generated xPaths into a project JSON file — interpreted by the framework — allowing automation without any manual page inspection (the conceptual ancestor of my current JSON-repository-based frameworks).
-- Helped over **50 Quality Assurance engineers** at Getir **learn test automation** through a three-week bootcamp on automating web applications.
-Sessions were captured and are reused for further onboarding.
+- Helped over **50 QA engineers** at Getir **learn test automation** through a three-week bootcamp.
+Sessions were captured and are reused for ongoing onboarding.
 <br><br>

 **Software Test Automation Engineer** ***@[Pixery](https://www.pixerylabs.com)*** _(15.07.2020 - 02.06.2021)_ <br>
 Pixery develops next-generation mobile applications for content creators.
-Worked on both [**Funimate**](https://www.pixerylabs.com) (a social media platform & advanced video editing tool used by millions of active users daily) & [**Impresso**](https://www.pixerylabs.com) (an all-in-one video editing tool for influencers and businesses).
+Worked on both [**Funimate**](https://www.pixerylabs.com) (a social video editing platform used by millions of active users daily) & [**Impresso**](https://www.pixerylabs.com) (an all-in-one video editing tool for influencers and businesses).
 - Ensured end-product quality through comprehensive tests with creative test cases for each functional task, and integration tests before each release.
-- Provided a flexible automation framework simultaneously usable for several mobile & web projects as well as API tests, with support for BDD scenarios writable by non-technical team members.
+- Provided a flexible automation framework simultaneously usable across several mobile & web projects and API tests, with BDD scenarios writable by non-technical team members.
 - Developed Swift-based mobile test tools used to measure the accuracy of the video editing engines.
 - Deep experience with ***Java***, ***Maven, TestNG, Cucumber, Selenium & Appium***, and ***Jenkins CI (/w Groovy)***.
 <br><br>

 **Software QA Engineer** ***@[JustSnap](https://justsnap.co)*** _(04.10.2018 – 01.07.2020)_ <br>
-Justsnap provides campaign solutions utilising its in-house receipt scanning technology based on machine learning.
+Justsnap provides campaign solutions based on its in-house receipt-scanning ML technology.
-- Participated in development, QA and BA processes of campaign projects for companies such as P&G, Phillips and Pepsi.
+- Participated in development, QA and BA processes of campaign projects for P&G, Phillips and Pepsi.
-- Responsible for quality assurance activities across over **17 campaign projects**.
+- Responsible for quality assurance activities across **17+ campaign projects**.
-- Worked on cross-platform mobile applications, explored mobile automation with **Selenium** & **Katalon Studio**.
+- Worked on cross-platform mobile applications; explored mobile automation with **Selenium** & **Katalon Studio**.
-- Created test scenarios, performed sanity tests & regression tests.
+- Created test scenarios, performed sanity and regression tests.
-- Implemented flexible web UI test automation solutions that were easy to set up to keep up with fast delivery schedules.
+- Implemented flexible web UI test automation solutions that were easy to set up, keeping pace with fast delivery schedules.
 <br><br>

 ## ✦ MAGNUM OPUS — AUTONOMOUS AGENTIC QA PIPELINE ✦

-***The flagship of my current work.*** An **end-to-end agentic Quality Assurance lifecycle** in which AI agents discover an application, author its test suite, expand coverage, hunt bugs, triage failures and report to stakeholders — with human-grade discipline and auditable artefacts at every step.
+***The headline project of my current work.*** An **end-to-end agentic Quality Assurance lifecycle** in which AI agents discover an application, author its test suite, expand coverage, hunt bugs, triage failures and report to stakeholders — with human-grade discipline and auditable artefacts at every step.

-The pipeline is staged, opinionated and verification-driven: each stage has explicit prerequisites, success criteria and handoff artefacts (`page-repository.json`, `app-context.md`, coverage report, bug ledger).
+The pipeline is staged, opinionated and verification-driven.
 A single project-level orchestration layer — codename ***Magnum Opus*** — sits atop it all and activates the full lifecycle for any repository it is dropped into. *Internal mechanics intentionally kept under wraps.*

-**Lifecycle stages**
+**Lifecycle at a glance**
-- ***Stage 0 — journey-mapping*** — Autonomous app discovery.
-The agent navigates the live application, identifies pages and user flows, builds an incremental `app-context.md` and prioritises journeys by business impact.
+- **Journey Mapping** — Autonomous app discovery.
+The agent navigates the live application, identifies pages and user flows, and prioritises journeys by business impact.
-- ***Stages 1–4 — authoring*** — Initial test authoring against the Singularity Steps API, with selector-free page objects sourced from `page-repository.json`.
+- **Authoring** — Initial test authoring against the Singularity Steps API, with selector-free page objects sourced from a central JSON repository.
-- ***Stage 5 — test-composer*** — Iterative coverage expansion.
+- **Test Composer** — Iterative coverage expansion.
 Cycles of scenario generation → implementation → stabilisation → review → gap analysis until the suite comprehensively covers the application.
-- ***Stage 6 — bug-discovery*** — Adversarial quality audit.
+- **Bug Discovery** — Adversarial quality audit.
 The agent probes the live app with fresh eyes ("first-time effect"), cross-references findings against accumulated context and the green test baseline, and produces a prioritised bug report with reproduction tests.
-- ***failure-diagnosis*** — Evidence-based triage for failing tests: screenshot + DOM analysis, root-cause hypothesis, autonomous fix or app-bug report with evidence.
+- **Failure Diagnosis** — Evidence-based triage for failing tests: screenshot + DOM analysis, root-cause hypothesis, autonomous fix or app-bug report with evidence.
-- ***maintenance / onboarding / assistance*** — Keeping suites healthy, bringing new codebases into the pipeline, and everyday assistive tasks.
+- **Maintenance / Onboarding / Assistance** — Keeping suites healthy, bringing new codebases into the pipeline and everyday assistive tasks.

-**Specialist testing modules** the pipeline invokes per scenario:
-`functional-testing`, `negative-validation`, `security`, `permission-access`, `responsive`, `state-session`, `search-filtering`, `usability-ux`, `compliance-review`.
+**Specialist testing modules** invoked per scenario: `functional-testing`, `negative-validation`, `security`, `permission-access`, `responsive`, `state-session`, `search-filtering`, `usability-ux`, `compliance-review`.

 **Adversarial & governance**
 - ***agents-vs-agents*** — Red-team / blue-team AI testing: guardrail verification, prompt-injection, bias detection and compliance auditing for any LLM-integrated product.